Are you planning a winter family dream vacation? And what if this family dream vacation could be in Switzerland?

 You can rent toboggans at Rotenboden station which by the way lies at 2,815 m.

 The sledge run is short, 1.5km but stunning with the Matterhorn always in front of you.
 It ends at Riffelberg station at 2,582 m.
-With your train tickets you can head back up with the Gornergrat railway as many times as you wish and make the fun last until the end of the afternoon.
+With your train tickets, you can head back up with the Gornergrat railway as many times as you wish and make the fun last until the end of the afternoon.
 The train runs about every 10 minutes.

 If you only need to rent the toboggan it will cost you Chf 10.- per day.
-You can easily use one for 1 adult and a small child, otherwise one toboggan per adult is needed.
+You can easily use one for 1 adult and a small child, otherwise, one toboggan per adult is needed.

-Our Suggestion:
+Our Suggestions

 - The Rotenboden station is also a great place for photography.
 The famous Riffelsee will be covered in snow when you visit Zermatt in winter, but it is still an amazing place to marvel at the Matterhorn, build a snowman and have some family fun.